 - Being under the age of 18

 Applicants are not required to live within Austin city limits.
-Read more below about the commission and the full requirements for being appointed.Start
+Read more below about the commission and the full requirements for being appointed.Startopen_in_new

-If your application is selected, the Office of the City Auditor will contact you for a criminal background check.
+If your application is selected, the Office of the City Auditoropen_in_new will contact you for a criminal background check.
 This background check does not include a credit check.

 If your background check is accepted and your application selected as a finalist, the Office of Police Oversight will invite you to an in-person interview.